JinwookRhyu/Systematic_Feature_Design_Framework_Formation/README.md

 * We also attached the "prediction_results.xlsx" file for a quick summary.
 * "figures.m" is a MATLAB code that generates key figures used in the manuscript.

+# How to simulate system using physics-based model? (related code can be found at 10.5281/zenodo.14916092)

+* The physics based model is run using the MATLAB script ZZ_test_T_variations_v2.m.
+The editable parameters and the savepath in the 'out' directory can be specified.
+For the paper's figure regarding the physics based model, a specific parameter set was used which called MATLAB user-defined function Z_FINAL_parameter_specific_run_v2.m.
+The source code is found in the path 'from_cluster/20240907_parameter_specific'.
+* In Script ZZ_test_T_variations_v2.m, the first line of the script defines the savepath.
+Lines 2-9 indicate the editable parameters.
+Note that running this simulation, especially at large resistance distributions can take on order of hours to days due to the construction of the battery simulation software.

+# How do I plot the electrochemical signatures and distributions visualized in Figure 6? (related code can be found at 10.5281/zenodo.14916092)

+* The figure 6 results come from a simulation found under the filepath 'from_cluster/20240907_parameter_specific/out/parameter_set_146_45_Tref35_good/results.mat'.
+Script ZZ_FINAL_plot_distributions_best.m plots the resistance or rate constant distribution from the best identified parameter set, and Script ZZ_FINAL_plot_esignatures.m plots the dQ/dV and d2Q/dV2 features from the best identified parameter set.

 ## Acknowledgement

 This work was supported by the Toyota Research Institute through D3BATT: Center for Data-Driven Design of Li-Ion Batteries.